informaticmonad/bibframe/model/bfrare.md

 * label: Accordion fold format
 * refines:
 * synonyms: Double leaf format ; Orihon format
-* description: Book format in which the individual leaves are conjoined sequentially to fold out, rather than the more conventional structure, in which leaves are hinged around a single join.
+* description: Book format in which the individual leaves are conjoined sequentially to fold out, rather than the more conventional structure, in which leaves are hinged around a single joint.
 * value: Literal
 * scope: <http://bibfra.me/vocab/rare>
 * remark: type of text block structure.
 Description source: "accordion book."
 In The Oxford Companion to the Book. : Oxford University Press, 2010.